Women of Impact Blog

 Dr. Feinstein moderated a panel discussion that focused on ways that employers can lead the charge toward high-quality, value-based health care.
 The panelists included David A. Asch, MD, MBA, the John Morgan Professor and executive director of the Penn Medicine Center for Health Care Innovation at the University of Pennsylvania; Robert S. Kaplan, PhD, senior fellow and Marvin Bower Professor of Leadership Development, Emeritus at the Harvard Business School; and Vivian S. Lee, MD, PhD, MBA, president of health platforms at Verily.

 Dr. Asch focused on ways that health care could learn from other industries by adopting a philosophy of customer-focused design and rapid-cycle testing and implementation.
-He suggested that innovative employers that are getting into the health care space—including Amazon—could design health services and products for employees with a three-step validation process.
+He suggested that innovative employers that are getting into the healthcare space—including Amazon—could design health services and products for employees with a three-step validation process.
 That process centers on three key questions: does anyone want it, what will people do with it, and what are the outcomes of use.

 Dr. Kaplan shed light on employer opportunities to innovate in delivering health care to employees.
 He noted that large employers such as Boeing, GE, Lowe's, and Wal-Mart have created Centers of Excellence, directing their employees to the highest-rated providers for particular conditions across the country.
 Business groups on health have banded together, using their purchasing power and collective knowledge to define clinical components and quality standards.
 These employer-led efforts have created pathways to safe, high-quality, and accountable health care for employees— whether they need a knee replacement, help managing a health condition, or maternity care.